samsquire/assembly/README.md

  *  **phaser runtime** lock free no mutexes
  *  **message passing** double buffering is used for fast transfer of ownership between threads
  *  **event bucketing**
- *  **run single core sequential code but also can run parallel**
+ *  **generate straight line single core sequential code but also generate parallel code**
  * **scalable work distribution** enqueue work and dequeue work and distribute across threads

 # questions i want to answer

- * how do update a field faster than single core possible memory throughput?
+ * how do update a field faster than single core possible memory throughput? eventual consistency
+ * is it still valid? timespans
+ * valid for X period debounce

 |Workload|Description|
 |---|---|